 - Address: Address refers to the actual place where the household resides.
 An address is required to be provided unless the household is homeless, headed by a migrant worker, or newly arrived in Wisconsin.
 Verification of address is not required.
 A household does not have to reside in a permanent dwelling.
-"Address" is different than "residence." - Applicant: An individual who applies for any service of the W 2 and Related Programs including support services. - Arrearage: A payment for past payments owed. - Assessment: The process of gathering the needed information to develop an Employability Plan customized for the participant that will result in either a successful employment outcome which starts the individual on a career path; or, if appropriate, a path to eligibility for Supplemental Security Income and/or Social Security Disability Insurance benefits - At Risk Pregnancy Placement (ARP): An At Risk Pregnancy (ARP) placement is a W-2 paid case management placement without any required participant activities for an unmarried woman 18 or older who meet W-2 non-financial and financial eligibility except that an ARP participant must not be the custodial parent of a dependent child.
+"Address" is different than "residence." - Amerasian(s): An individual born in Korea, Vietnam, Laos, Kampuchea or Thailand after December 31st, 1950 and before October 22, 1982 who was fathered by a United States citizen. - Applicant: An individual who applies for any service of the W 2 and Related Programs including support services. - Arrearage: A payment for past payments owed. - Assessment: The process of gathering the needed information to develop an Employability Plan customized for the participant that will result in either a successful employment outcome which starts the individual on a career path; or, if appropriate, a path to eligibility for Supplemental Security Income and/or Social Security Disability Insurance benefits - assistance group: An individual or group of individuals whose income and assets are tested together when applying for public benefit programs, including Refugee Cash and Medical Assistance.
+Criteria for determining assistance groups can vary between different public benefit programs. - asylee(s): An individual who meets the definition of a refugee and has traveled to a new country on his or her own, applied for and received a grant of asylum. - asylum: Protection granted by a nation to an individual who cannot return to his or her home country based on a fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion. - asylum-seeker(s): An individual who is seeking but has not yet been granted asylum. - At Risk Pregnancy Placement (ARP): An At Risk Pregnancy (ARP) placement is a W-2 paid case management placement without any required participant activities for an unmarried woman 18 or older who meet W-2 non-financial and financial eligibility except that an ARP participant must not be the custodial parent of a dependent child.
 As defined by W-2 ARP policy, there must be verification of: her third trimester pregnancy; the pregnancy is an at risk pregnancy; and she is unable to work due to the at risk pregnancy.